51Degrees/specifications/pipeline-specification/packaging-and-structure.md

 Use of transitive dependencies can be very helpful and allow definition of a single library aggregation.
 Most of the dependencies in pipeline are required for most use cases.
-However, if it is of concern that various feature are not included then features such as Maven's optional dependency can be used.
+However, if it is of concern that various features are not included then facilities such as Maven's optional dependency can be used.

 ## Reference Modularity